If you need finance to cover your college or higher education course, read on to find out what is available

 Applicants who do not meet the eligibility criteria will not be considered for an award.

-If you would like to discuss Helena Kennedy Foundation, speak with your personal tutor or an adviser from the Careers and Employability team.
+If you would like to discuss Helena Kennedy Foundation or the University of Leicester scholarship, speak with your personal tutor or an adviser from the Careers and Employability team.

 Other Scholarships and bursaries